Attention Sinks in Diffusion Language Models: Introduction

 \section{Introduction}

-\blfootnote{\textsuperscript{\(\ast\)} Equal contribution.} Large Language Models (LLMs) have driven a paradigm shift across numerous scientific and industrial domains, demonstrating remarkable capabilities in language understanding, generation, and reasoning~\citep{gpt4, claude, qwen3, llama4}.
+\blfootnote{\textsuperscript{\(\ast\)} Equal contribution.\\ Correspondence to: rulli.2154435@studenti.uniroma1.it, alessio.devoto@uniroma1.it} Large Language Models (LLMs) have driven a paradigm shift across numerous scientific and industrial domains, demonstrating remarkable capabilities in language understanding, generation, and reasoning~\citep{gpt4, claude, qwen3, llama4}.
 This rapid progress is rooted in the transformer architecture and the attention mechanism~\citep{transformer}.
 While attention is a critical aspect of the transformer's effectiveness, it also gives rise to complex and often non-intuitive emergent phenomena.

 One of the most striking traits of these behaviours is the "attention sink"~\citep{streamingllm, offbyone}.
 This consists in the fact that, in most autoregressive models (ARMs), a small subset of tokens consistently receives a disproportionate amount of attention from other tokens in the sequence.
 The pattern is not limited to language, and similar patterns have been observed in Vision Transformers~\citep{registers} and encoder-only transformers~\citep{rusciogeometric}, suggesting it may be a fundamental property of attention-based deep networks.